Madaripur Sadar Upazila: Administration

-Madaripur Sadar Upazila is divided into Madaripur Municipality and 15 union parishads: Bahadurpur, Chilar Char, Dhurail, Dudkhali, Ghatmajhi, Jhaoudi, Kalikapur, Kandua, Khoajpur, Kunia, Panchkhola, peyarpur, Rasti, and Sirkhara.
+Madaripur Sadar Upazila is divided into Madaripur Municipality and 15 union parishads: Bahadurpur, Chilar Char, Dhurail, Dudkhali, Ghatmajhi, Jhaudi, Kalikapur, Kendua, Khoajpur, Kunia, Mustafapur, Panchkhola, Pearpur, Rasti, and Sirkhara.
 The union parishads are subdivided into 159 mauzas and 185 villages.

 Madaripur Municipality is subdivided into 9 wards and 34 mahallas.

 Education

 Currently there are no full-fledged public or private universities and only a few colleges affiliated with the national university.

 Literacy rate and educational institutions: Average literacy 51.1%; male 53.9%, female 48.4%.
 Noted educational institutions: